wp-plugins/subheading/trunk/readme.txt

 == Frequently Asked Questions ==

-= How do I enable subheadings on posts? =
+= How do I enable subheadings on posts and custom post types? =

-By default subheadings are disabled for posts, you can enable them on the settings page `Plugins > SubHeading > Enable for posts as well as pages`.
+By default subheadings are only enabled for pages, you can enable them for posts or any public custom post type via the `Settings > Reading` page.

+Just check the box that says `Enable on Posts.` or the required post type.

 = What custom field name does it use? =